zebra-spots/Write-ups/README.md

 # Write-ups

-Write ups for THM, HTB and Immersive labs
+Write ups for THM, HTB, LetsDefend and Immersive labs.

 Intend to also write about useful tools I use in labs.